radixdlt/wallet-sdk/README.md

 ### Login

+Sometimes your dApp may want a more personalized, consistent user experience and the Radix Wallet is able to login users with a Persona.

+For a pure frontend dApp without any server backend, you may simply want to request such a login from the users's wallet so that the wallet keeps track of data sharing preferences for your dApp and they don't have to re-select that data each time they connect.

+If your dApp does have a server backend and you are keeping track of users to personalize their experience, a Persona-based login provides strong proof of user identity, and the ID returned from the wallet provides a unique index for that user.

+Once your dApp has a given `personaId`, it may be used for future requests for data that the user has given "ongoing" permission to share.

+#### loginWithChallenge

-This request type results in the Radix Wallet asking the user to select a Persona to login to this dApp, and providing cryptographic proof of control – by way of the associated on-ledger Identity component that the wallet has created.
+This request type results in the Radix Wallet asking the user to select a Persona to login to this dApp (or suggest one already used in the past there), and providing cryptographic proof of control.

+This proof comes in the form of a signed "challenge" against an on-ledger Identity component.
+For each Persona a user creates in the Radix Wallet, the wallet automatically creates an associated on-ledger Identity (which contains none of the personal data held in the wallet).
+This Identity includes a public key in its metadata, and the signature on the challenge uses the corresponding private key.
+ROLA (Radix Off-Ledger Authentication) may be used in your dApp backend to check if the login challenge is correct against on-ledger state.

 The on-ledger address of this Identity will be the `personaId` used to identify that user – in future queries, or perhaps in your dApp's own user database.

-If you have already identified the user via a login (perhaps for a given active session), you may specify a `personaId` directly without requesting a login from the wallet.

-#### loginWithChallenge
+If you are building a pure frontend dApp where the login is for pure user convenience, you may safely ignore the challenge and simply keep track of the `personaId` in the user's session for use in data requests that require it.

 ```typescript
 const result = await walletSdk.request(